greg-js/metalsmith-hammer/README.md

 Fine-tune your query by using any or all of the following:

 - regular expressions: every word that isn't an option will be treated as a regular expression to filter the files on.
 Right now, just the filenames are taken into consideration
-- `-f`/`--folder`: you probably have subfolders in your source director{y,ies}.
-Select only a specific subfolder by using this option
+- `-d`/`--dir`/`--directory`: you probably have subfolders in your source director{y,ies}.
+Select only a specific subdirectory by using this option
 - `-t`/`--type`: specify a file extension.
 In effect this overwrites your `defaultType` for a single query

 Examples: